What Is a CDL?

-- A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or heavier and/or any vehicle as described above that is towing another vehicle weighing up to 10,000 lbs. (delivery box trucks, straight trucks, and large buses)
+- A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or heavier.
+Also, any vehicle with the above weight that is towing another vehicle weighing up to 10,000 lbs. (delivery box trucks, straight trucks, and large buses)

-- At least 16 passengers (including you the driver) or Hazardous material (HAZMAT) as laid out by federal guidelines
+- At least 16 passengers (including you the driver) or a vehicle carrying hazardous material (HAZMAT) as laid out by federal guidelines

-If you have a specific driving job that you’ve been dreaming about, be sure to take the time to research what license and endorsements you need.
+If you have a specific driving job that you’ve been dreaming about, take the time to research which license and endorsements you need.

 What Are the CDL Requirements?